targeting pixel

 A mock dictionary definition for Boone / Boon.
 A noun, a president emeritus of Ferrum College, Dr. Jerry Boone, serving from 1987 to 2002.
 Founder of the Boone Honors Program. a thing that is helpful or beneficial. a benefit, favor, or blessing. a Ferrum College Honor Student. especially: one embodying “Not Self, But Others”. see also: scholar, asset, selfless, leader

-What Does it mean to be A Boone Honors student?
+What Does it mean to be A Boone Honors scholar?

-Being a Boone Honors Student means you have proven yourself exemplary amongst your peers.
+Being a Boone Honors scholar means you have proven yourself exemplary among your peers.
 You have shown that you possess an intellectual appetite, a diligent work ethic, a curious mind, and a selfless spirit.
-You are a scholar at heart and a “Boone” to this institution and community.
+You are a scholar at heart and a boon to this institution and community.

-How will being a “Boone” challenge and support me?
+How will Joining the Boone honors progam challenge and support me?

 The Boone Honors program encourages you to challenge yourself, to grow, and to see where your gifts can take you.
-It inspires you to embody the Ferrum College motto, “Not Self, but Others”, to be a leader, role model, and to stand up and stand out.
+It inspires you to embody the Ferrum College motto, “Not Self, but Others,” to be a leader and a role model, and to stand up and stand out.

 Members of the program address complex, real-world questions in interdisciplinary honors seminars and learn as a part of a supportive community.
 They work closely with professors, present research at conferences, enjoy dinners with special campus guests and speakers, and receive recognition during commencement.
 Moreover, honors students work closely with faculty in their junior and senior years to curate a professional portfolio that supports strong applications for careers or graduate schools.

-There are many benefits to being a Boone Honors Student at Ferrum College:
+There are many benefits to being a Boone Honors scholar at Ferrum College:

 • General education requirements fulfilled by interdisciplinary seminars